Q&A: Nolan and Villeneuve on ‘Tenet’ returning to theaters and why ‘Dune 2’ will be shown on film

 VILLENEUVE: I have a question for you Chris.
 You must have strong shoulders because you were able to keep film alive by yourself.
 You’re pretty stubborn, my friend, but was there a moment where you felt a bit alone?

 NOLAN: Emma was always on the exact same page.
 I think it would have been very hard if my producing partner hadn’t understood it the same way I understood it, emotionally.
-She’s very connected with film.
 I’ve never felt on my own because it was always at least the two of us together.
-There was a strange feeling of, hang on, how can it come down to this?
+(But) there was a strange feeling of, hang on, how can it come down to this?
 We’ve achieved this incredible goal to be able to make films on a large scale, surely they won’t take the tools away at the last minute.
-On every film I’ve ever done, including “Oppenheimer,” I first showed it to the studio on cut and copy, taped together, splices and everything.

 VILLENEUVE: I think that’s the way movies will survive.
 Large formats, like IMAX more precisely, is definitely the future of cinema because you cannot reproduce that at home.
 Not even in your home.